What is the German Doll Company?

 The New Bonzos

-Recently, some interesting & important discoveries of original Bonzo molds were made.
-After much consultation & careful artistry, the company obtained the worldwide licence to reproduce from these original molds the German china Bonzos of the 1920's.
+In 1999, some of the original 1920's Bonzo molds were found.
+After consultation, the company obtained the worldwide license to reproduce from these original molds.

 A large figurine - 5½ inches tall